mjvh80/jefferson/README.md

 #### Is it type safe?
 Yes in the sense that values are typed and ultimately converted to string before emission to output.

+### Is there documentation?
+Yes, see the <a href="https://github.com/mjvh80/jefferson/wiki">wiki</a>.
+There is some documentation in code and this will be improved over time.

 #### What's with all the `$$`
 The `$$` was initially chosen as it conflicts least with existing file formats, in our use case.
 I don't think other syntaxes like `{{...}}` are necessarily any better.